BND Hamburger Icon

 Splashtop Cost

 Splashtop has one of the widest collections of remote access and support offerings on the market.
-The company sells multiple service and support options designed for businesses and individuals, managed service providers, education facilities, and IT support and help desks.
+The company sells multiple service and support packages designed for businesses and individuals, managed service providers, education facilities, IT security, and remote IT support teams.
 With prices that begin at only $5 per month for the Business Access Solo plan, Splashtop is among the more affordable remote access vendors we reviewed.

 Here is how the Business Access plans break down.

 • Business Access – Solo: $5 per month when billed annually; monthly billing is not available.
 The Solo plan allows a maximum of one user and two computers.
-Features include file transfer, remote print, audio, logging, multilanguage console, the ability to view one monitor at a time, and support for Windows, Mac, iOS, Android and Chromebook.
+Features include file transfer; remote print; audio; logging; multilingual console; computer grouping; the ability to view one monitor at a time; and support for Windows, Mac, iOS, Android and Chromebook.

 • Business Access – Pro: $8.25 per monthly user billed annually; monthly billing is not available.
-The Pro package is for one user and 10 computers per user, though you can purchase additional user accounts.
-In fact, Pro volume discounts are available for teams with at least four accounts.
-This plan includes everything in the Solo option, plus multi-to-multi monitor view, multiuser access to unattended machines, user management, web-based access, chat, session recording, whiteboard annotations, priority technical support, and remote wake and reboot.
+The Pro package is for multiple users, with 10 computers per user.
+This plan includes everything in the Solo option, plus multi-to-multi monitor view; multiuser access to unattended machines; user management; web-based access; chat; session recording; whiteboard annotations; priority technical support; antivirus add-on; and remote wake and reboot.

 • Business Access – Enterprise: There is no upfront pricing for the Enterprise plan, which is not uncommon with enterprise-grade software and services.
 We recommend reaching out to the company at the end of the month or fiscal quarter to see if you can get the best deal possible from a Splashtop sales representative.
-The Enterprise package includes everything in the Pro plan, plus active directory, single sign-on, granular user privileges, group-based access and scheduling, with cloud and on-premises options available.
+The plan comes with flexible licensing that allows companies to create a custom solution with a mix of support and remote access licences.
+The Enterprise package includes everything in the Pro plan, plus single sign-on; IP whitelisting; watermarking; view-only mode; granular user privileges; group-based access; and scheduling, with cloud and on-premises options available.

 Did You Know?Did you know

 Getting your Splashtop account up and running is a pretty straightforward process, which is fairly standard for remote access platforms.
 You will, however, need to install two different programs to use this platform.
 The streamer application is required for your target or unattended computers, while the business application is required for the computer from which you’re connecting during a remote session.
-Fortunately, Splashtop includes easy-to-use deployment streamers to help get all of your computers connected quickly and easily, with simple instructions to guide new users through the installation.
+Fortunately, Splashtop includes easy-to-use deployment streamers to help get all of your computers connected quickly and easily.
+Plus, it boasts simple instructions to guide new users through the installation.

 Customer Service

 As with most of the remote access providers we evaluated, Splashtop did a good job in terms of customer service and support when we reached out for help.
-Splashtop Business Access subscribers can reach a customer service representative through live chat, open a support ticket online or call a support specialist by phone with local numbers in the U.S., Australia, Canada, France, Germany, the Netherlands, New Zealand and the United Kingdom.
+They got back to us with a response within a half hour.
+Splashtop Business Access subscribers can reach a customer service representative through live chat or open a support ticket online.
+They can even call a support specialist by phone with local numbers in the U.S., France, Germany, the Netherlands and the United Kingdom.
+Phone support is available on weekdays from 8 a.m. to 6 p.m., local time.

-Plus, if you sign up for the Pro plan, you’ll enjoy priority technical support to ensure your issues are resolved as fast as reasonably possible.
-Splashtop also has on its website several video tutorials, on-demand and live webinars, demo videos, case studies, blog posts, e-books, FAQs, a community forum, a knowledge base, and a robust support center.
+Plus, if you sign up for the Pro or Performance plans, you’ll enjoy priority technical support to ensure your issues are resolved as fast as reasonably possible.
+Splashtop’s website and support hubs offer several video tutorials; on-demand webinars; demo videos; case studies; blog posts; e-books; FAQs; a knowledge base; and a support center.

 TipTip